Election results from the 2023 election saw Kristen Wittman and Gary Timlick being reelected to our Board of Directors.

 • Partner at Taylor McCaffrey LLP, a full-service local law firm

-• Represents many cooperatives in Manitoba, including worker co-ops, retail co-ops, and housing co-ops
+• Represents many cooperatives and credit unions in Manitoba, including worker co-ops, retail co-ops, and housing co-ops

 • Assisted the Cooperatives Registrar in identifying changes to The Cooperatives Act to create multi-stakeholder cooperatives and developing a new Cooperative Model By-law